-If the total number of Aircraft of any Aircraft Model (as defined below) in our in-service fleet during any period of sixty (60) consecutive days is less than the Specified Minimum (as defined below) for such period (other than due to restrictions on operating such Aircraft imposed by the FAA or any other instrumentality or agency of the United States and other than during periods (not to exceed 90 days) of temporary storage), then, within forty-five (45) days after such occurrence, United shall redeem the Notes at a redemption price equal to the percentage of the outstanding principal amount determined by multiplying (i) the fraction with (x) a numerator equal to the Original Number of Aircraft for such Aircraft Model minus the number of Aircraft of such Aircraft Model included in United's in-service fleet at the end of such 60-day period and (y) the Original Number of Aircraft of such model as the denominator by (ii) the fraction with (x) the aggregate Fair Market Value of the Pledged Spare Parts reported in the most recently delivered independent appraiser's report that are appropriate for installation on, or use in, only the aircraft of such aircraft model, or the engines or spare parts utilized only on such aircraft model, as the numerator and (y) the aggregate Fair Market Value of all of the Pledged Spare Parts reported in the most recently delivered independent appraiser's report as the denominator.
+If the total number of Aircraft of any Aircraft Model (as defined below) in our in-service fleet during any period of sixty (60) consecutive days is less than the Specified Minimum (as defined below) for such period (other than due to restrictions on operating such Aircraft imposed by the FAA or any other instrumentality or agency of the United States and other than during periods (not to exceed 90 days) of temporary storage), then, within ninety (90) days after such occurrence, United shall redeem the Notes at a redemption price equal to the percentage of the outstanding principal amount determined by multiplying (i) the fraction with (x) the Reduced Number of Aircraft of such model as the numerator and (y) the Original Number of Aircraft of such model as the denominator by (ii) the fraction with (x) the aggregate Fair Market Value of the Pledged Spare Parts reported in the most recently delivered independent appraiser's report that are appropriate for installation on, or use in, only the aircraft of such aircraft model, or the engines or spare parts utilized only on such aircraft model, as the numerator and (y) the aggregate Fair Market Value of all of the Pledged Spare Parts reported in the most recently delivered independent appraiser's report as the denominator.
 See "DESCRIPTION OF THE NOTES-Redemption."